akaalias/dangerzone-writing-plugin/README.md

 ## 🔥 Dangerzone Writing 🔥 for Obsidian

+> “Elegant”

+> “Dangerous”

+> “Relaxing”

+> “Perverted”

+> “A godsend”

+> “Sadistic”

+> “Your best friend”

+> "Your worst nightmare"

 Hey all, I’ve been a paying customer of [FlowState](https://apps.apple.com/de/app/flowstate/id1060276201) since 2016 and wanted something similar for Obsidian.

 It’s really fun.
 And stressful.
 But mostly fun.

+It's simple.

+You start a timer for X minutes.

+THEN, during those X minutes you MUST write continuously.

+The catch: If you PAUSE for longer than 5 seconds, everything you’ve written is DELETED.

 ![](https://github.com/akaalias/dangerzone-writing-plugin/blob/master/dangerzone_demo.gif?raw=true)

-Basically, you start a timer for X minutes.
-THEN, during those X minutes you MUST write continuously.
-If you PAUSE for longer than 5 seconds, everything you’ve written is DELETED.

 ## When to use Dangerzone Writing